 Advertising in Doctors Waiting Rooms

-Advertising in Doctors Waiting Rooms Metrics:
+Advertising in Doctor’s Waiting Rooms Metrics:

 • Targeting: doctor’s offices targeted by DMA or Zip Code

-• Reach: 40-50,000 visits per month
+• Reach: 6,000-7,200 visits per month

 • CPM (cost per thousand impressions): $7-22

-Did you know patients spend an average of 30+ minutes waiting for their appointment?
-That’s the time your brand could be engaging with a captive, health-conscious audience.
+Advertising in Doctors’ Waiting Rooms: Did you know patients spend an average of 30+ minutes waiting for their appointment?
+Your brand could engage with a captive, health-conscious audience during that time.

 Doctors’ offices and their waiting rooms provide a unique, captive audience where advertising can be highly effective.
 Patients typically spend 30 minutes or more waiting for their appointments, creating an opportunity for place-based ads to capture attention.
 Here’s how counter cards, take-ones, and wall posters function in this environment: